All Episodes

 That's what he's talking about.

-So he doesn't understand the power of uh of limbaugh.
+So he doesn't understand the power of Limbaugh.

-And then last Monday night, August 30th on Hardball, Chris Matthews talked to the uh the author Richard Wolfe about the Tea Party movement and the Glenn Beck rally, and Matthew said, um, is that what this revival's really about?
+And then last Monday night, August 30th on Hardball, Chris Matthews talked to the author Richard Wolfe about the Tea Party movement and the Glenn Beck rally.

 An emulation of the enemy.

-I mean, it may be fundamentalists, but we have to resort to our fundamental beliefs as well to counter those fundamental beliefs.
+I mean, it could be fundamentalists, but we have to resort to our fundamental beliefs as well to counter those fundamental beliefs.

 I don't even know why I'm playing.